nozel-org/freebsd-backupbot/README.md

 * **Made for FreeBSD**: compatible with basic shell.

 ## How to use
 It's quite easy!
 Adjust the settings of `backupbot.conf` to taste and just run `backupbot --backup` to start the backup process.
 The `--backup` argument makes sure all enabled backup features in `backupbot.conf` will be activated.
-If instead only one of the enabled backup features should be activated manually, just use the corresponding argument like `backupbot --files` of `backupbot --mysql`.
+If instead only one of the enabled backup features should be activated manually, just use the corresponding argument like `backupbot --files` or `backupbot --mysql`.
 To effectuate the chosen schedule for automatic backup, use `backupbot --cron` and `backupbot` will take care of it.

 If both `mysql` and `files` features have been enabled, the output of the backup will look something like this:
 ```